phelpsmi/OSU-Course-Code/README.md

 The next year of courses involved lots of group work that I won't put in this respository (Also a haskel class but really who gives a shit about that)

 CS344: Winter - 2016, Benjamin Brewster

+PS, if Erwig tries to say that Programming Language Fundamentals is a class where you learn concepts that also happens to have haskel then he's bullshiting you.
+It's a haskel class which happens to involve some higher level concepts.